-- The death of the testator does not create a charge to CGT. - The trustees receive the trust fund at Probate value known as the trustees base cost. - Charges to CGT arise when property or other assets (providing not exempt) are sold or transferred to beneficiaries and where there has been an increase in value above the trustees base cost. - From 06.04.23, trustees have an annual exempt allowance of £3000.
-From 06.04.24, this reduces to £1500.
-If there are multiple trusts, the allowance is shared between them. - The CGT rate for trustees is 20% and 28% for residential property.
+- The death of the testator does not create a charge to CGT. - The trustees receive the trust fund at Probate value known as the trustees base cost. - Charges to CGT arise when property or other assets (providing not exempt) are sold or transferred to beneficiaries and where there has been an increase in value above the trustees base cost. - Trustees have an allowance of £1500.
+If there are multiple trusts, the allowance is shared between them. - The CGT rate for trustees is 20% and 24% for residential property.